 - good knowledge of case studies of populist movements engaging with religion in at least three continents

 - knowledge about theories on religion and nationalism

 The student can

-- analyze case studies of specific populist movements in the light of social scientific theories on religion, identity and populism
+- analyze case studies of specific populist movements in the light of social scientific theories on religion, nationalism and populism

-- write analytical texts informed by social science research about populist movements and religion
+- write analytical texts informed by social science research about nationalism, populist movements and religion

 - present and discuss the concept of populism